Ottawa Senators: Pierre Dorion era (2016–2023)

 Ahead of the 2022–23 season, the team was aggressive in their efforts to exit their rebuild, drastically retooling the team through the acquisitions of forwards Alex DeBrincat and Claude Giroux and goaltender Cam Talbot.
-In addition, the team signed forwards Norris and Stutzle to eight-year contract extensions.
+In addition, the team signed forwards Norris and Stützle to eight-year contract extensions.
 At the end of the season, the Senators missed the playoffs by six points.

 Before the 2023–24 season, DeBrincat notified the Senators he would not re-sign long-term with the club and was traded to Detroit.
 Talbot was not re-signed.
 Instead, the Senators signed free agents – goaltender Joonas Korpisalo and forward Vladimir Tarasenko.
 At the start of the 2023–24 season, the NHL levied the forfeiture of a first-round pick due to negligence on the part of the Senators involving the trade of Evgeni Dadonov.
 Dorion resigned as general manager upon being asked to step down.
 After an 11–15–0 start to the season, the Senators fired coach Smith on December 18, 2023 and former head coach Martin, who had been serving as a senior advisor stepped in as interim coach until the end of the season.